 Screen Sharing features

-When sharing a screen, disable camera by taping the camera icon, if you want it to be only an audio call.
+When sharing a screen, disable the camera by tapping the camera icon, if you want it to be only an audio call.
 If you only wish to share a document via screen sharing, enable audio and disable video so that deviant attendees can not secretly record your video.

-These setting will ensure smooth online sessions on Zoom and restrict the impact of intruders by taking aways their ability to cause public offenses.
-Addressing the security issues, the platform has enable passwords and waiting rooms by default.
+These settings will ensure smooth online sessions on Zoom and restrict the impact of intruders by taking away their ability to cause public offenses.
+Addressing the security issues, the platform has enabled passwords and waiting rooms by default.

-Stay tuned to iThinkDifferent for more updates on the Zoom’s service.
+Stay tuned to iThinkDifferent for more updates on Zoom’s service.